Skip to content

 Important notes:

-• user data getters return values for the currently authenticated user
+• getters return values for the currently authenticated user

 • some fields (such as display name or email) may be empty depending on the sign-in method